joa1rocha/asteriscos-wp/wp-content/plugins/woocommerce-gateway-paypal-express-checkout/readme.txt

 9. Initiate checkout from mini-cart.

 == Changelog ==

+= 1.6.17 - 2019-08-08 =
+* Update - WooCommerce 3.7 compatibility
+* Add - Filter to require display of billing agreement during checkout
+* Add - Add CURRENCYCODE to capture_payment
+* Add - Add filter for buttons on products
+* Fix - Skip wasteful render on initial Checkout page load
+* Fix - Appearance tweaks on Checkout screen

+= 1.6.16 - 2019-07-18 =
+* Fix - Don't require address for renewal of virtual subscriptions
+* Fix - Avoid broken confirmation screen edge case after 10486 redirect

+= 1.6.15 - 2019-06-19 =
+* Fix - Prevent PHP errors when no billing details are present in PP response
+* Fix - Require billing address for virtual products when enabled
+* Add - Hook when a payment error occurs

+= 1.6.14 - 2019-05-08 =
+* Fix - Failing checkout when no addons are used

+= 1.6.12 - 2019-05-08 =
+* Fix - Better handling of virtual subscriptions when billing address is not required
+* Fix - Prevent errors showing when purchasing a virtual product with WP_DEBUG enabled

+= 1.6.11 - 2019-04-17 =
+* Fix/Performance - Prevent db option updates during bootstrap on each page load
+* Tweak = WC 3.6 compatibiliy.

+= 1.6.10 - 2019-03-05 =
+* Fix - Use only product attributes when adding to cart

+= 1.6.9 - 2019-02-03 =
+* Fix - Avoid SPB render error by tweaking 'allowed' funding methods' empty value

+= 1.6.8 - 2019-01-25 =
+* Fix - Guard against themes applying filter with too few params

+= 1.6.7 - 2019-01-25 =
+* Fix - Error 10413 when using coupons
+* Fix: All variation details when using buttons on product pages are kept
+* Fix: Always render the PayPal buttons in the mini cart

+= 1.6.6 - 2019-01-09 =
+* Fix - Discount items were not being included
+* Add - Filter for order details to accept decimal quantities of products
+* Fix - Unable to buy variation from product page
+* Fix - Can use PayPal from product page without inputting required fields
+* Add - Display PayPal fees under the totals on the order admin page
+* Add - Prefill name, phone, and email info in PayPal Guest Checkout from checkout screen

+= 1.6.5 - 2018-10-31 =
+* Fix - Truncate the line item descriptions to avoid exceeding PayPal character limits.
+* Update - WC 3.5 compatibility.
+* Fix - checkout.js script loading when not needed.
+* Fix - Missing shipping total and address when starting from checkout page.

+= 1.6.4 - 2018-09-27 =
+* Fix - Billing address from Checkout form not being passed to PayPal via Smart Payment Button.
+* Fix - Checkout form not being validated until after Smart Payment Button payment flow.

 = 1.6.3 - 2018-08-15 =
 * Fix - Fatal error caused by a fix for Smart Payment Buttons.